Maezumo - the Corewar Evolver with a Twist

 end

-This was made using the INI in the 1.05(pre)x10 package, using topscore.red re-insertion.
+This was made using the INI file in the 1.05(pre)x10 package, using topscore.red re-insertion.
 It's not a perfect paper (when run in isolation it stops replicating before running out of cycles) but not too shabby.
 The really amazing part to me is that it evolved from this initial hint-made code...

 spl.b # 0 ,* -24